Kashmir Uppal

 Unfortunately, there are times when amputation negligence can be fatal.
 If a loved one has died, and it was someone else’s fault, you still might be able to make a claim.
 The financial support you receive can help with any legal expenses, funeral costs or other costs you need to cover.

 We understand that making an amputation negligence claim can’t take away the pain and suffering you’ve been through.
-However, it may provide financial support to cover the costs of any ongoing medical treatment, loss of earnings and home adaptions.
+However, it may provide financial support to cover the costs of any ongoing medical treatment and therapy, loss of earnings and home adaptations.

 It may also highlight any issues with the standard of care provided by a particular healthcare professional or institution.
 This could prevent this happening to anyone else in the future.
 You may also receive an apology for what you’ve been through.